senceralp01/React-country-filter/README.md

 Responsive design has been developed with Bootstrap 5.2

+API service from which country information is requested: https://restcountries.com/v2/all

 File&folder structure of the project has been built taking grouping components, grouping assets and their outs which are used for export them into account.